Difference Between Groovy and Scala

 What is Scala?

-- Scala has many features of a functional programming language such as Scheme, Standard ML, Lazy evaluation, pattern matching etc.
+- Scala has many functional programming language features such as Scheme, Standard ML, Lazy evaluation, pattern matching, etc.

 - Scala also has an advanced type system supporting algebraic data types, covariance and contravariance, higher-order types, and anonymous types.